List of My Name Is Earl characters: Earl Hickey

 Earl Jehosephat Hickey (played by Jason Lee) (Note: Earl as a kid is played by Noah Crawford.) — the titular and viewpoint character, he has a long history of petty crimes and other repugnant acts of bullying classmates and taking advantage of others.
-In the opening episode, he wins a lottery scratcher but is immediately hit by a car; during his recovery where he watches a Carson Daly interview where the latter talks about karma, he realizes he has been a bad person and tries to turn his life around by making a list of all the bad things he has done and doing good deeds to cross them off the list.
+In the opening episode, he wins a lottery scratcher but is immediately hit by a car; during his recovery, he watches a Carson Daly interview where the latter talks about karma, and he realizes he has been a bad person and tries to turn his life around by making a list of all the bad things he has done and doing good deeds to cross them off the list.
 He discovers that when he does good things he is rewarded by karma, first by getting the lottery ticket back.
 But when he ignores the list, as especially demonstrated in the episode "The Professor", bad things continue to happen.
 One of the recurring gags regarding Earl is that he always has his eyes closed when his picture is taken.
-He has a mustache and tends to wear flannel shirts, although in his past, he also wears concert T-shirts from classic rock bands.
+He has a mustache and tends to wear flannel shirts, often with concert T-shirts from classic rock bands underneath.
 He is a huge fan of southern rock and heavy metal bands such as AC/DC, Def Leppard, Motörhead, Judas Priest, Creedence Clearwater Revival, Lynyrd Skynyrd, Van Halen, Guns N' Roses, Iron Maiden and Metallica.
 He drives a 1973 red El Camino that once belonged to his friend Frank: it has a blue driver's side door, found in a tornado.
 Earl's father Carl intended to name him after himself, but put in an extra loop on his cursive letter "C" on the birth certificate.

-In Season 4, it is discovered that Earl was always the biological father of Joy's oldest son Dodge.
+In season 4, it is discovered that Earl was always the biological father of Joy's oldest son Dodge.
 He attended a party dressed as a skeleton and slept with Joy after both were drunk at the time.
 The series indefinitely ended on a cliffhanger after this.